 - Mix all dry ingredients in one bowl and wet ingredients in another.
 Add wet to dry and mix well (batter will be thin).
-Let sit for at least fifteen minutes so the oatmeal softens.
+Let sit for at least fifteen minutes so the oatmeal softens and the batter rests.

 - Melt half a tablespoon of butter (or just spray with Pam) in a preheated skillet (preferably cast iron); add 1/4 cup of batter for each pancake.
-Grill until brown on one side, flip and grill until second side is brown.
-Serve with butter and syrup!
+Cook at a medium-low heat for 2-3 minutes until the bottom is golden-brown, bubbles appear on top and the edges begin to look slightly dry.
+Flip and cook 2-3 minutes longer until second side is golden-brown.

 - Repeat until batter is gone while adding 1 teaspoon of butter for each additional pancake.